sciactive/nephele/README.Docker.md

 It also supports encryption at rest, so you can keep your data private and secure.

+It also supports a deduplicating file store, so you can save space when many duplicates of the same file(s) are stored.

 # What is WebDAV

 WebDAV (Web Distributed Authoring and Versioning) is a protocol that allows users to access and manage files stored on a remote server.
 It is commonly used for web-based file sharing and collaboration, as it allows users to upload, download, and manage files directly from a web browser or file manager.